cloudfoundry/summit-hands-on-labs/na-2020/gluon/README.md

 ## Gluon Concepts and the Lab Environment

-Gluon is implemented as three customer resource types, and a Kubernetes controller to manage and react to them.
+Gluon is implemented as three custom resource types, and a Kubernetes controller to manage and react to them.

 ### BOSHDeployment